witnet/documentation/docs/tutorials/bitcoin-price-feed/aggregations.md

 })
 ```

-Note however that in this case the deviation filter is using a narrower
+Note, however, that in this case the deviation filter is using a narrower
 threshold (`1.0` instead of `1.5`).
-This is to make sure that malicious
+This is to ensure that malicious
 data points will not affect the final result, and that the witnesses
 that produced such outliers will be punished for their misbehavior.